azmilazizi/crm.kokonuts.my/README.md

    The helper script adds (or updates) the `origin` remote automatically before pushing.
 Override the remote name with `GIT_REMOTE_NAME` if your workflow uses a different alias.

+## Deployment

+The cPanel Git deployment pipeline defined in `.cpanel.yml` now runs `tools/deploy/sync-env.sh` after every pull.
+The script keeps the production `.env` file in sync by setting `APP_BASE_URL` to `https://crm.kokonuts.my/` without overwriting other keys.
+If `.env` does not exist, it is generated from `.env.example` with production-safe defaults.
+Update `tools/deploy/sync-env.sh` if you need to change the domain or add more automated environment values.

 ## Quality Commands

 - PHP CS Fixer (dry run): `vendor/bin/php-cs-fixer fix --diff --dry-run`